 - Organize elections.

-- Secretaries: Two (one each from the Bethesda and Frederick campuses)
+- Vice-co-chairs: Three (one SS each from the Bethesda and Frederick campuses and one SC)

-- Assume the chair’s responsibility in his or her absence.
+- Support the chair and assume the chair’s responsibility in his or her absence.

 - Representatives to the NIH SS/SC organization will be the immediate past co-chairs.

 - 2 CCR SS/SC will attend the NIH SS/SC organization meetings and report back to the current co-chairs.

 - The NIH SS/SC representative positions are for 2 years.
 This arrangement will allow for substitutions, as individual schedules require.

 - In case of vacancy, an election from the regular members will be organized.

 - Sub-Committees: Standing

 Can be assumed by co-chairs

 Newsletter The Dossier